 If you’re ready to grow your email list then a popup on your website is a must-have.

 Getting started designing a popup may be a bit daunting, though.
 There are so many things to cover: Do you include an incentive?
 What design do you choose?
-Allow me to help!
-I’ve picked out a few popup designs that I love and hope that my thoughts will help you choose the best popup design for your goals.
+Allow us to help!
+We’ve picked out a few popup designs that we love and hope that they will help you choose the best popup design for your goals.

-Keep it light and airy
+Keep it Light and Airy

 Using the angled photo, this popup adds visual interest while drawing a literal line down to the widest (and most important) part of the form: the email input box.
-This subtle but effective direction to the input plus the free shipping note in light blue really makes me want to enter my email and click that “send” button.
+This subtle but effective direction to the input plus the free shipping note in light blue really makes me want to enter my email and click “send” button.

 Tip: If your website content is more central to the browser window, this design is a great option for you.

-Be big and bold
+Be Big and Bold

 While designing these, it’s important to maintain the look and feel of your brand just in case your customer forgets what website they’re on (hey, it happens!).
-This one in particular does this perfectly.
-The background color is the brand’s gorgeous green, and they even took it a step further and included the logo at the top of the form.
-This way the user always knows what site they’re on.
+This one, in particular, does this perfectly.
+The background color is the brand’s specific colors, and they even took it a step further and included the logo at the top of the form.
+This way, without a doubt, the user always knows what site they’re on.

 Tip: If your website content is stretched across the whole screen, this design would fit seamlessly.

-Try clean and subtle
+Try Clean and Subtle

 Here we have the simplest popup of the bunch: the banner.
 These are great because they aren’t in your face or pushy; they’re simply there for you whenever you decide you’d like to subscribe.
 This means a first-time visitor to your website is given the chance to browse around and then make the decision if your brand interests them to sign up for your newsletters.

 These popups don’t usually have imagery and since they’re so small, the copy is kept to a bare minimum.
-In this example in particular, the black background really made this stand out on an otherwise very colorful website.
+In this example, in particular, the black background really made this stand out on an otherwise very colorful website.
 This example does include a close button, but also adds a clever “don’t miss out!” headline right in front of it to play into all your FOMO fears.

 Tip: Looking for a softer, subtler sell?
 This popup is perfect for you!